Luca-spopo/better-hydra-missiles/README.md

 # Installation
 1. Make a new folder in `YOUR_MTA_SERVER/mods/deathmatch/resources`
 2. Put all the files in here into that folder you just created
-3. Optionally, you can enable "focus.lua" or disable "vizor.lua" by excluding or including them in the `meta.xml` file.
+3. Optionally, you can enable/disable `focus.lua` and `vizor.lua` by excluding/including them in the `meta.xml` file.

 # Usage
 When you're in a Hydra, all vehicles that are in front of you (within your 120 degree view) get "locked on" after 2 seconds.